silicon-slopes-engineer-workshop/coding_pairs/meetup.md

 # MeetUp Reference

 ## Purpose and Goals
 Master the Craft of Software Engineering - Level Up Each Week!
+With hands on Pair Coding!

 ## Meeting Place and Times
 - Where : Right now library